akiarostami/sveltekit-tailwind-blog-starter/README.md

 # Tailwind Sveltekit Starter Blog

-### Based on Timothy Lin's [Tailwind Nextjs Started Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog)

-This is a [Sveltekit](https://kit.svelte.dev/), [Tailwind CSS](https://tailwindcss.com/) blogging starter template, heavily based on [Timothy Lin](https://github.com/timlrx/)'s [Tailwind Nextjs Started Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog), plus and minus some features.
-Just like Timothy's wonderful starter kit, it is a feature-rich markdown blogging template, easily configurable and customizable.
-On top of features inherited from Timothy's template, it also supports og:image and Netlify CMS with a minimal configuration.
+This is a [Sveltekit](https://kit.svelte.dev/) + [Tailwind CSS](https://tailwindcss.com/) blogging starter template with markdown support and easily configurable and customizable.
+It is inspired by [Timothy Lin](https://github.com/timlrx/)'s [Tailwind Nextjs Started Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog), plus (and minus) some features.
+Most important added features to Timothy's template are og:image and Netlify CMS support with a minimal configuration.

 ## Motivation

-I've been looking for a good, flexible template for Sveltekit / Tailwind, but all I found was either too simple and didn't have the basic features, or was too difficult to customize (or both).
-I loved the simple but feature-rich template of Timothy for Next.js, so I decided to port that to Sveltekit, and add a couple of things I wish it had: Netlify CMS and dynamic og:image.
+I've been looking for a good, flexible template for Sveltekit / Tailwind, but all templates I found were either too simple and didn't have some needed features, or were too difficult to customize (or both).
+I loved Timothy Lin's simple but feature-rich template for Next.js, so I decided to port that to Sveltekit, and add a couple of things I needed: Netlify CMS and dynamic og:image.

 This is my first attempt to write something in Sveltekit.